ivuorinen/starred/README.md

 - [folke/lazy.nvim](https://github.com/folke/lazy.nvim) - 💤 A modern plugin manager for Neovim
 - [folke/neoconf.nvim](https://github.com/folke/neoconf.nvim) - 💼 Neovim plugin to manage global and project-local settings
 - [folke/noice.nvim](https://github.com/folke/noice.nvim) - 💥 Highly experimental plugin that completely replaces the UI for messages, cmdline and the popupmenu.
-- [folke/snacks.nvim](https://github.com/folke/snacks.nvim) - 🍿 A collection of small QoL plugins for Neovim
+- [folke/snacks.nvim](https://github.com/folke/snacks.nvim) - 🍿 A collection of QoL plugins for Neovim
 - [folke/todo-comments.nvim](https://github.com/folke/todo-comments.nvim) - ✅  Highlight, list and search todo comments in your projects
 - [folke/tokyonight.nvim](https://github.com/folke/tokyonight.nvim) - 🏙  A clean, dark Neovim theme written in Lua, with support for lsp, treesitter and lots of plugins.
 Includes additional themes for Kitty, Alacritty, iTerm and Fish.
 - [folke/trouble.nvim](https://github.com/folke/trouble.nvim) - 🚦 A pretty diagnostics, references, telescope results, quickfix and location list to help you solve all the trouble your code is causing.